Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 non-critical poison extension (OID TODO, whose extnValue OCTET STRING contains ASN.1 NULL data (0x05 0x00)) in all certificates they issue.

-User Agents that advertise the "transparency_revocation" extension in their ClientHello MUST reject a certificate that contains the extension if it is not provided with an appropriate inclusion proof.
+Clients that advertise the "transparency_revocation" extension in their ClientHello MUST reject a certificate that contains the extension if it is not provided with an appropriate inclusion proof.